-Without good data it is impossible to accurately assess and quantify the impact of climate change on our investments.
-There are significant limitations with available climate-related metrics, especially availability, consistency, and reliability.
-In particular, we question the utility of many of the scenario analysis datasets available from third parties because they rely too heavily on forward-looking estimations and assumptions to be particularly useful when assessing the optionality available to individual companies.
+Without good data, it is impossible to accurately assess and quantify the impact of climate change on our investments.
+There are significant limitations with available climate-related metrics, especially related to availability, consistency, and reliability.
+We question the utility of many of the scenario analysis datasets available from third parties because they rely too heavily on forward-looking estimations and assumptions to be particularly useful when assessing the optionality available to individual companies.

-That said, we think it is important to have access to relevant information, even considering the aforementioned limitations.
-For our standard strategies, there are specific metrics provided by third parties that we deem a priority for the investment team (and our clients) to have access to; they are as follows:
+It is important to have access to relevant information, even considering the aforementioned limitations.
+For our standard strategies, we deem it a priority for our investment team (and our clients) to have access to the following specific metrics provided by third parties:

-- 1. Total carbon emissions: total tons of carbon emitted by a company or a portfolio (can be scope 1, 2, and 3, where reported or estimated); - 2.
-Carbon intensity: typically reported as tons of carbon (scope 1 and 2) divided by \$M sales.
-This is a widely referenced metric used to give a sense of how efficient a company is in its use of carbon; - 3.
-Weighted average carbon intensity: used in the context of a portfolio and is calculated as the carbon intensity of each name in a portfolio multiplied by the respective company's portfolio weight; - 4.
-Carbon emissions / portfolio carbon footprint: total tons of carbon emissions emitted by a portfolio divided by the portfolio's total assets under management (\$M).
+- Total carbon emissions-Total tons of carbon emitted by a company or a portfolio (can be scope 1, 2, and 3, where reported or estimated) - Carbon intensity-Typically reported as tons of carbon (scope 1 and 2) divided by \$M sales.
+This is a widely referenced metric used to give a sense of how efficient a company is in its use of carbon - Weighted average carbon intensity-Used in the context of a portfolio and is calculated as the carbon intensity of each name in a portfolio multiplied by the respective company's portfolio weight - Carbon emissions / portfolio carbon footprint-Total tons of carbon emissions emitted by a portfolio divided by the portfolio's total assets under management (\$M)

-We use these metrics to assess the carbon exposure of all our portfolios and determine which names are the biggest detractors and contributors.
+We use these metrics to assess the carbon exposure of all of our portfolios and determine which names are the biggest detractors and contributors.
 While we do not target a particular carbon exposure (unless directed by a client), this gives us the opportunity to take stock of the overall portfolio exposure and prioritize engagements as needed.

 In addition, we use general data sources (ESG or otherwise) that include reference to climate-related risks and opportunities at the company level.
-To gain additional insight, we engage regularly with issuers on climate, review climate-related reporting, data, and research, and attend and present at industry events where these issues are discussed.
-One of our ongoing areas of focus is encouraging better disclosure of climate-related metrics from issuers where climate change presents a material risk or opportunity.
+To gain additional insight, we engage regularly with companies on climate, review climate-related reporting, data, and research, and attend and present at industry events where these issues are discussed.
+One of our ongoing areas of focus is encouraging better disclosure of climate-related metrics from companies where climate change presents a material risk or opportunity.